ponylang/ponylang-website/content/blog/last-week-in-pony-02112018.md

 Got something you think should be featured?
 There's a GitHub issue for that!
 Add a comment to the [open "Last Week in Pony" issue](https://github.com/ponylang/ponylang.github.io/issues?q=is%3Aissue+is%3Aopen+label%3Alast-week-in-pony).
 <!--more-->

+## Items of Note

+- [Pony-MQTT](https://github.com/epiceric/pony-mqtt), a notify-based implementation of an MQTT client has been announced on [reddit](https://www.reddit.com/r/ponylang/).

 ## Pony Development Sync